tarang27/temp--NIPUN-Lakshya/docs/functional-overview.md

 The holistic scope for this application will be to provide an indicative status of the **FLN (Foundational Learning & Numeracy)** competencies achieved by students in UP, and benchmark it against the NIPUN Lakshyas.
 The app can also help conduct third party Ghoshna assessment, in order to declare a specific school/block/district as **NIPUN**.

-Before deep-diving into the specifics of the application, let us first understand

 ### What are competencies or learning outcomes ?

 Competencies or Learning outcomes are measurable statements that articulate what students should know, be able to do, or value as a result of taking a course or completing a program.